kaitj/neurobeer/update.md

 ### Version 0.14 <a name=v014></a>
 * Restructured hierarchy; consolidated files under one folder
 * Moved CLI commands under scripts in setup.py
+* Changed outlier detection using <i>a priori</i> information to make use of distance from centroid

 ### Version 0.1.3 <a name=v013></a>
 * Added ufibre module